The Difference Between Simplified Chinese And Traditional Chinese (P1)

 Simplified Chinese and Traditional Chinese are two varieties of the Chinese languages used in China and some Chinese communities in the world.
 Acknowledging their differences is essential for foreign companies thinking about entering the potential Chinese market with over 1.4 billion people.
 In general, Chinese people attach importance to their mother tongue; thus, to succeed in this market, your company have to speak their native language.

-But that’s when you encounter a confusion.
-China uses Simplified Chinese and Traditional Chineses in different locations.
+But that’s when you encounter confusion.
+China uses Simplified Chinese and Traditional Chinese in different locations.
 Thus, to make sure which type of Chinese languages you should translate your content into, take a look at their differences below.

 Traditional Chinese used to be the standard language in all Chinese-speaking regions.
 However, in modern life, it is the written script used in Hong Kong, Macau, Taiwan, and Guangdong province.
 Within Traditional Chinese, the languages used in Hong Kong and Taiwan have some differences, mostly in pronunciation and style.

 There are two common verbal Chinese dialects, namely Mandarin and Cantonese.
-The former is widely used in Hong Kong while the latter is the predominant dialect in Taiwan.
+The former is widely used in Taiwan while the latter is the predominant dialect in Hong Kong.
 What’s more, some unique characters are found in Hong Kong Chinese while they don’t exist in Taiwan Chinese.